12 min read read

 The list goes on, but you get the idea.
 If you work with data, you'll eventually need to combine spreadsheets.

-Method 1: Use Our Free Online Excel Merger Tool (No Code Required)
+Method 1: Use the Free Online Excel Merger (No Code Required)

 Try it here: merge-json-files.com/excel-merger

-3. You'll see file details like sheet count, row count, and file size
+3. Review file details (sheet count, row count, file size)

-• Separate Sheets keeps each file on its own sheet in the output workbook
+• Separate Sheets: keep each file on its own sheet in the output workbook

-• Merge by Header groups files that share the same column headers together
+• Merge by Header: group and merge files that share the same headers

-5. Choose your output format (XLSX, XLS, or CSV)
+5. Choose an output format (XLSX, XLS, or CSV)

-6. Toggle "Skip Duplicate Headers" if you're appending rows
+6. Toggle "Skip Duplicate Headers" when appending rows

 9. Download the merged file